Is a Correction Looming Ahead for Edwards Lifesciences Corporation (EW)

-Edwards Lifesciences Corporation (NYSE:EW) went down by -0.53% from its latest closing price compared to the recent 1-year high of $131.73.
-The company’s stock price has collected 3.13% of gains in the last five trading sessions.
-The Wall Street Journal reported on 09/17/22 that Abbott Heart Valve Device Faces Competition
+Edwards Lifesciences Corporation (NYSE:EW) went up by 2.20% from its latest closing price compared to the recent 1-year high of $131.73.
+The company’s stock price has collected -14.70% of loss in the last five trading sessions.
+Barron’s reported on 10/28/22 that Edwards Lifesciences Stock Slumps on Guidance Cut

 Is It Worth Investing in Edwards Lifesciences Corporation (NYSE :EW) Right Now?